-Unlike many other P2P services, a SoFi Money® money transfer is a no-cost service, and there is no minimum to get started.
+Unlike many other P2P services, a SoFi Checking and Savings® money transfer is a no-cost service, and there is no minimum to get started.
 We wanted to keep it easy and simple, so that you can transfer money when needed, and keep track of it for your budget.
 The time it takes to open an account: two minutes, tops.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third-Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member